mageplus/Mage_Test/README.md

 Then run `composer update`.

+You'll probably want to add all of the new symlink'd files to your `.gitignore` here.

 ### 2. Then configure it

 You'll need to create a copy of your database for the tests to run against.